The aim of tutoring is to help students develop the skills and strategies they need to independently and successfully engage in a course.

 Qualified sophomores, juniors and seniors are usually needed to tutor introductory language courses as well as gateway courses in economics, math, science, computer science and engineering.
 You may volunteer to tutor courses in which you have earned an A- or above.
 You may also offer to tutor introductory courses you have not taken, if you have performed well in advanced courses in that department.
 Tutors for introductory language courses should usually have completed a course at the 200 level in that language.
 Language tutors may help students practice oral skills (comprehension and speaking) and review grammar; however, they must not review or edit work that will be submitted for a grade.
 Students with demonstrated native fluency may tutor 100-level courses only.
 Computer science tutors must meet with the head course instructor to discuss the parameters of their work before beginning to tutor students.

-You may apply to tutor via the peer tutoring page.
+Students who wish to tutor in other courses can apply via the residential college peer tutoring page.
 There are a few rules you should keep in mind:

 - Only tutors registered with the Office of the Dean of the College and approved by their dean or director of studies may tutor undergraduates.